US coalition targets IS figure involved in killing American

 - Yukon trapper shoots attacking grizzly — then finds his family already mauled to death

+However, Mozahem al-Salloum, from the activist-run Hammurabi Justice News network that tracks developments in eastern Syria, denied reports that U.S. troops targeted Syrian army positions.
+The targets were only IS elements, al-Salloum added.

+Attacks by the U.S.-led coalition against Syrian troops have been rare.
+In 2016, warplanes of the U.S.-led coalition bombed Syrian army positions in the eastern city of Deir el-Zour and killed dozens of soldiers.

-He also says al-Umarayn was linked to and directly involved in the killings of several other prisoners of IS.
+Ryan, the military spokesman, said Abu al-Umarayn had given indications of “posing an imminent threat” to coalition forces and that he was involved in Kassig’s beheading.
+He also said Abu al-Umarayn was linked to and directly involved in the killings of several other prisoners of IS.

+Kassig was captured Oct.
+1, 2013, while delivering aid in Syria through a relief organization he founded.
+He converted to Islam during captivity and changed his first name to Abdul-Rahman.

+His parents, Ed and Paula Kassig, had issued numerous appeals for his release after his life was threatened in an October 2014 IS video that showed the beheading of a fellow aid worker, Britain’s Alan Henning.

 Over the past years, the U.S.-led coalition has killed top IS officials in Syria and Iraq.